White Castle History with a 1921 Slider

 I jumped at the opportunity to make a 1921 Slider from White Castle.
 It was a fun experience.

-Thanks to Shawn for his patience and to Theresa for re-instating me after what has to go down as one of the quickest firings in White Castle company history.
+Thanks to Shawn for his patience and Theresa for re-instating me after what has to go down as one of the quickest firings in White Castle company history.

 1. I lived in Columbus, Ohio most of my life and was a busy musician for a lot of years.
 Being that clubs closed at 2:30 and having a hunger on, White Castle was always open and I had my share at the N High St location along with others.
 Nothing like a tray of sliders and Onion Chips after a night of Blues and R&B!